mntnr/dashboard/README.md

 ## Local Development

-To recompile continuously:

-    npm run watch

-To start a development server with hot reloading:
+To recompile continuously, and start a development server with hot reloading:

     npm run dev